Alexander Beatson

-Life
+Biography

-He was second son of Robert Beatson, Esq., of Kilrie, Fife County, Scotland and Jean Read, sister of the painter Catherine Read.
+Beatson was second son of Robert Beatson, Esq., of Kilrie, Fife County, Scotland and Jean Read, sister of the painter Catherine Read.
 He obtained a cadetship in 1775, and was appointed to an ensigncy in the Madras infantry, 21 Nov.
 1776.
-He served as an engineer officer in the war with Hyder Ali, although he appears never to have belonged to the engineers.
-As lieutenant, he served with the Guides in Lord Cornwallis's campaigns against Tippu Sultan; and eight years after, as a field officer, was surveyor-general with the army under Lieutenant-general Harris, which captured Seringapatam in 1799.
-He attained the rank of colonel 1 Jan.
-1801.
+He served as an engineer officer at Masulipatam in 1778 in the war with Hyder Ali, although he appears never to have belonged to the engineers.
+In 1782 he was involved in the 2nd Mysore War.
+In 1786 he was a senior captain in the Corps of Guides in Lord Cornwallis's campaigns against Tippu Sultan; He went to England in 1796-97 and on return he was made to report to Sir Richard Wellesley at Calcutta.
+He was appointed ADC to the governor general and he returned to Madras as Surveyor General to the Army and advised Lieutenant-general Harris on the route to Mysore and was present at the siege of Seringapatam in 1799.
+He suggested bombardment of the north-west side of the fort rater than the south-west fortifications which had been suggested by the Bombay Engineers.
+General Harris took his advice and after the siege, it was found that the Southwest was well fortified compared to the NW.
+He attained the rank of colonel on 3 January 1808.
+He returned to England with Major Alexander Allan and he wrote a book on the 4th Mysore War titled A view of the origin and conduct of the war with Tippo Sultan.